 Check out a range of paid schedulers.
 There are loads out there and it really comes down to personal choice.

-I love Sprout Social.
+I love Sendible.
 It's is a beautiful scheduling tool that’s super easy to use and creates gorgeous reports at the click of a button.
 Great for small businesses.

-If Sprout Social doesn't fit your budget, I recommend checking out a couple, taking up the trial offer, and discovering what features you like and want, and what you can live without.
+If Sendible doesn't suit you I recommend checking out a couple of different tools, taking up the trial offer, and discovering what features you like and want, and what you can live without.
 Here's a couple to check out:

 Loomly.
 A great scheduler for LinkedIn, Facebook, and Twitter that comes with a free trial.